Batmanian/KeithDunstan/src/posts/supporting-a-column/2-somewhat-stunted-columns.md

 Maybe everything would have been all right if only things had stopped there, but some members of the Italian community arrived with a sheaf of flowers.
 It was perfectly understandable in the circumstances.
 My man Stanley was outraged.
 'WHERE ARE MY FLOWERS ?
 WHY DON'T I GET ANY ?
 I'LL KILL HIM.'

-Bonny Muir, the referee, gave his instructions and Carnera advanced.
+Bonnie Muir, the referee, gave his instructions and Carnera advanced.
 Actually he hulked forward, rolling his shoulders in a fearsome manner.
 I shrank behind the corner post.
 If you ever plan to be a second at one of these bouts take my advice and latch on to the corner post — it's a good spot.
 You'll never get hit by a falling body.

 Stanley didn't hesitate.
 He flew at Carnera.
 He rained blows on him, pulled his hair.
 Carnera most unfairly pulled his hair back.
 My man had more than Carnera had.